 What’s that one thing that you hated the most to discuss as the source of fight between you and your spouse?
 Well, if you are going to ask me, it’s about financial disagreement.
 I just hate fighting about money.
-Mon and I share the same sentiments about MONEY, that it is something that can be replaced and it should not be the cause to destroy our relationship.
+Mon and I share the same sentiments about MONEY.
+It is something replaceable and it should not be the cause to destroy our relationship.
 As much as possible we do away from fighting about money.
-It doesn’t mean that we are living a luxury life that we don’t have any financial concern.
+It doesn’t mean though we are living a luxury life and we don’t have any financial concern.
 Yes we do have one.
 But we don’t fight about it, instead we find ways to face it.

 Just like what happened to our iPAD MINI.
 It’s totally damaged.
-Mon loves this iPad so much that even in going to the toilet he brings this with him.(EYES ROLLED with pouting lips) It got accidentally submerged in water and it won’t turn on anymore.
+Mon loves this iPad so much, even in going to the toilet he brings this with him.(EYES ROLLED with pouting lips) It got accidentally submerged in water and it won’t turn on anymore.
 Instead of giving him my 2 pages lengthy recitation of anger, I chose to shut up and let my anger go.
 It wouldn’t fix our iPad anyway.
 I don’t have any plans of having it fix from an Apple store, it might be too costly.
-For anyone who knows how to fix damaged iPad for a lesser consultation fee please contact Mon, not me.
+For anyone who knows how to fix damaged iPad for a lesser consultation fee please contact Mon.
 Pfft!

 I’d rather discuss to you about how we manage our finances.
 I want to move on from our damaged iPad.